 As a novice in Agile, I considered certifications to be additional achievements.
 Now, they are all too often hiring prerequisites.
 So, let us analyze today's most popular Scrum Master certifications and tailored suggestions that align with your career objectives.

 Agile methodology tends to be the most adopted approach in project management work across all industries.
-From the initial use during software development, it has now reached even marketing, HR, finances, and manufacturing.
+From the initial use during software development, it has now reached even marketing, HR, finance, and manufacturing.
 Looking into 2025, we see some remarkable trends:

 Based on the latest industry reports, certified scrum masters now have a mean salary of $110,000-$135,000 in the US market, which is a 12% increase from only two years ago.
 Their demand does not seem to ease anytime soon, with job postings increasing 22% annually.
 As one of the CTOs from a major technological firm said, "We do not even bother considering Scrum Master applicants who lack certification at our company.
 The fundamental insight that certification offers is highly beneficial for us."